Booking

 I will not tattoo over any numbing cream applied outside of the studio and I will not use numbing cream supplied elsewhere.
 If you come in with numbing cream applied (yes I will know even if you wipe it off), you will be considered a last minute cancellation.

-I tested and developed this process over several months to create a process that is consistent and effective and I’ll only use this process and my products for the safety of my clients.
+I tested and developed a numbing cream process over several months to create a process that is consistent and effective and I’ll only use this process and my products for the safety of my clients.

 Numbing cream works best on smaller pieces and isn’t guaranteed to work.
 Every body is different and even things such as anxiety can make a difference on its effectiveness.